skyhasaadu/hello-world/README.md

 # hello-world

-Tell all the truth but tell it slant —
+Tell all the truth but tell it slant —/n
-Success in Circuit lies
+Success in Circuit lies/n
 Too bright for our infirm Delight
 The Truth's superb surprise
 As Lightning to the Children eased